krypciak/crosscode-plymouth/README.md

 ### Kernel parameters

-You have to add the `quiet splash` parameters, the other flags are my recommendations for a more flicker-free experience.
+You have to add the `quiet splash` parameters, the other flags are recommended for a more flicker-free experience.
 For example with GRUB:
 `/etc/default/grub`:
 ```